Psicosis: Return to AAA (2007–2014)

-Return to the independent circuit (2014–present)
+Return to the independent circuit (2014–2015)

 On August 15, 2014, La Familia de Tijuana (Damian 666, Extreme Tiger, Halloween and Nicho) against and lost to Chavo Guerrero Jr., Hernandez, Homicide and Luke Hawx in an 8-man tag team match at Zeus Promotions Debut Show.
 The follow week later on August 22, 2014, Nicho teamed with Fuerza Guerrera and King Azteca against and lost to LA Par-K, Mascara Sagrada and Octagon in a 6-man tag team match at Colossal.
 Four weeks later on September 26, 2014, Psicosis and Venom defeated Freesbe and La Abeja in a tag team match at BSW.
 The next day on September 27, 2014, Necro Butcher defeated Nicho and Joe Líder in a 3-way match at NGX.
 On October 12, Psicosis reunited with Juventud Guerrera in a losing effort to Hijo del Santo & Santo Jr. at the debut Lucha Ilimitado card in Yakima, Washington.
 On October 24, 2014, Arandu defeated Extreme Tiger, Nicho and TJ Boy in a fatal 4-way match at BSW.
 On July 24, 2015, Nicho defeated Pagano in a hair vs. hair match at live event.